mwkaufmann/requests/README.md

 #Requests

-Requests is a http request lib for human beings who use java inspired by python requests module.
+Requests is a http request lib for java inspired by The Python [Requests](http://docs.python-requests.org/) Module.

 The Httpclient lib is greate, but has too complex API, which confuse beginners.
 Requests build simple and flexible api, both for common and advanced Usage.

 #User Guide